Watch Phyllis Webstad's

 Where do the proceeds go?

-100% of the proceeds from the #OSD10for10 campaign goes to Indigenous organizations to support residential school Survivors and communities, and to provide further Indigenized educational opportunities for the world.
+100% of the proceeds from Organze Shirt Day will go to Indigenous organizations to support residential school Survivors and communities, and to provide further Indigenized educational opportunities for the world.

 From the IISB Family

 "THIS is a significant moment in time to change the trajectory for all our future generations.
-Reconciliation is a generational journey, but understanding why the ‘Orange Shirt Day’ movement needed to happen, is a foundational step to building better pathways and walking together." - Shannon Loutitt, CEO and Co-Founder of IISB
+Reconciliation is a generational journey, but understanding why the ‘Orange Shirt Day’ movement needed to happen, is a foundational step to building better pathways and walking together." - Kathaleen ’Shannon’ Loutitt Matriarch, CEO and Co-Founder of IISB

 Select Purchase Option